Charlie, the Lonesome Cougar

 Charlie, the Lonesome Cougar is a 1967 American adventure drama film produced by Walt Disney Productions and directed by Winston Hibler.
-Originally released on October 19, 1967 as part of a double bill with The Jungle Book, it was filmed partially at the Weyerhauser Mill in Enumclaw, Washington and partially on the North Fork of the Clearwater River in North Central Idaho, recording one of the last river log drives to occur in the United States.
-Four different cougars were used in the film.
+Originally released on October 18, 1967 as part of a double bill with The Jungle Book, it was filmed partially at the Weyerhauser Mill in Enumclaw, Washington and partially on the North Fork of the Clearwater River in North Central Idaho, recording one of the last river log drives to occur in the United States.
+Four cougars were used in the film.

 Plot

 The film takes place in the Cascade Mountains of Washington (despite much of the filming having been done in North Central Idaho).